“My throat hurts” is one of the most common stressful situations for a singer to experience, especially with a performance just around the corner.

-*A huge hack for the average singer is this: does it hurt when you swallow?
-If so, DO NOT sing.
-This will spin you backward, and you’ll run the risk of damage and prolonging your illness.
+A vital principle for the average singer is this: If it hurts to swallow, DO NOT sing.
+This will spin you backward, and you’ll run the risk of vocal damage and prolonging the underlying issue.

-Years ago, I had a dear friend that I knew from my college days.
-She and I had both trained under the same teacher.
+Years ago, I had a dear friend I knew from my college days.
+We trained under the same teacher.
 A total guru, if you know what I mean.
 And we placed 100% loyalty and trust in this teacher.

 Everyone I knew who went to this teacher got better and worse.
-This brilliant teacher had amazing ideas.
-(He’s since passed away, God rest his soul).
-But even the best have blind spots.
+This brilliant teacher had amazing ideas, but even the best have blind spots.

-He had tried to synthesize a certain belt technique with the mixed voice method espoused by one of his colleagues, whom I later studied without in L.A.
+He tried to synthesize a certain belt technique with the mixed voice method espoused by one of his colleagues, whom I later studied with in L.A.

 The name of Seth’s methodology was “Speech Level Singing,” and I fully subscribe to this.
-Without it, my throat would always hurt, and my voice was severely limited, trying to sing high notes, make a natural sound, or just trying to hit notes that were never supposed to be that hard.
+Without it, my throat always hurt, and my voice was severely limited when trying to sing high notes, make a natural sound, or just trying to hit notes that were never supposed to be that hard.